datamanju/datamanju.github.io/about.md

 title: About
 ---

+My name is Alan Luo.
+I'm from Redfield, Arkansas.
+I studied Analytics in Grad School and now build dashboards for a living.
+Data is my life blood.
+Yes, I enjoy crunching numbers and writing code.

+This site records my progression towards the goal of becoming a data scientist.
+Occasionally I'll include content about other aspects of my life.
+You’re most welcome to [contact me](mailto:alan_l@datamanju.com) for potential employment, to make comments, or to give suggestions.

-## Self Intro
+## My Projects

-My name is Alan and I am a Data Enthusiast.
-I enjoy analyzing and visualizing datasets with tools such as python and powerBI.
-This is a blog that documents some of my life and some of the lessons I learned while doing data analysis.
-If you'd like to learn more about my projects, feel free to visit [my github](https://github.com/datamanju).
+If you'd like to learn about the projects I've done in the past, feel free to visit [my github](https://github.com/datamanju).